About Us - Learner Success

 Code of Conduct

 Connaught Heights Elementary School’s Code of Conduct has been established to maintain a safe, respectful and enthusiastic learning community.
-The purpose of our Code of Conduct is to codify for students, staff, parents, and the community, all of our shared values and beliefs.
+The purpose of our Code of Conduct is to make explicit for students, staff, parents, guardians and the community, all of our shared values and beliefs.
 As well, the Code of Conduct informs all the members of the school community about our shared obligations and responsibilities while at school and when going to and from school.
 Connaught Heights Elementary School promotes the values expressed in the BC Human Rights Code respecting the rights of all individuals in accordance with the law as set out below.

 Conduct Expectations